yeokm1/yeokm1.github.io-hugo/content/post/2020/10/learnings-from-preparing-a-wake/index.md

 ### 8. Call the town council or EMSU to book void-deck space

-Ring the town council office or EMSU quickly to make a tentative reservation of the void deck space in the wake timeframe.
+Ring the town council office or EMSU quickly to make a tentative reservation of the void deck space for the wake timeframe.

 If your preferred space is already booked, you have no choice but to go down your ordered list until you find one that fits your wake schedule.